-Thank you for using EKO Products.
+Thank you for using EKO Products

-Reading this manual is recommended prior to installation and operation of the product.
-Keep this manual in safe and handy place for whenever it is needed.
-For any questions, please contact us at below:
+Make sure to read this instruction manual thoroughly and to understand the contents before starting to operate the instrument.
+Keep this manual at safe and handy place for whenever it is needed.
+For any questions, please contact us at one of the EKO offices given below: